Illinois National Guard Armory (Rockford)

 The Illinois National Guard Armory in Rockford, Illinois, is located at 605 Main St. and served as the headquarters for Illinois National Guard units of various designations for nearly 60 years.
 The building was added to the National Register of Historic Places in 2000.

-The armory also was used as a music venue throughout the 1970s.
-ZZ Top, KISS, REO Speedwagon and Fleetwood Mac are some of the bands that held concerts.
+The armory also was used as a music venue throughout the 1970s by bands including ZZ Top, KISS, REO Speedwagon and Fleetwood Mac.